peterhyun/ClothSimulation/Readme.md

 https://www.youtube.com/watch?v=fn-xVN4-P2s&feature=youtu.be

 ## How to build and run on Windows10 x64 using Visual Studio 2019
 I primarily used Windows and Visual Studio 2019 for developing this project.
 However, because it is based on the OpenGL setup boilerplate of Kevin Fung (read acknowledgement below), it is not necessary limited to building on Windows.
-Linux and Mac environment is also supported.
+Building in a Linux and Mac environment is also supported(I will not add how to do it here as you can go to the following link: https://github.com/Polytonic/Glitter for more information).
 Anyway, to build it on Windows using Visual Studio 2019, use the following code in the cmd.
 ```
 git clone --recursive https://github.com/peterhyun/ClothSimulation.git
 cd ClothSimulation